turbocornball/CSC-124/README.md

 # CSC-124
-Insertion and Merge Sort Implementation in Python
+Insertion and Merge Sort Algortihm Implementation in Python

+Ignore new.py
+Solution is in sort.py file